essameldin77/AWS-Serverless-REST-API-Architecture/README.md

-Key Components:
+KEY COMPONENTS:

 Frontend: A static Single-Page Application (SPA) hosted on Amazon S3.

 API Layer: Amazon API Gateway provides a secure, scalable REST API endpoint.

 Business Logic: AWS Lambda functions execute the CRUD operations in a stateless, event-driven manner.

 Data Store: Amazon DynamoDB, a managed NoSQL database, stores the application data.

 Security: AWS IAM roles enforce permissions for the least privilege.

 Observability: Amazon CloudWatch provides logging and monitoring.

 ✨ Features

 Full CRUD Operations: Create, read, update, and delete items via a RESTful interface.

 Serverless: No servers to provision or manage.
 Scales automatically with usage.

 Cost-Effective: You only pay for the API requests and data storage you use.

 Secure: Fine-grained IAM permissions and API Gateway security features.

 High Availability: Built on AWS's highly available and durable services.

-Infrastructure as Code (IaC): The entire stack is defined and deployed using the AWS Serverless Application Model (SAM).
+Infrastructure as Code (IaC): The entire stack is defined and deployed using the AWS

+Serverless Application Model (SAM).

 🚀 Deployment